Artificial-Intelligence-Big-Data-Lab/Event-Detection/README.md

 For a correct execution of the code, you must download the data (DNA and tweets, SP500_market_data, lexicons) and the word-embedding models (word2vec_data).

-The root of the project should contain the following subfolders: `companies_per_industry`, `DNA and tweets`, `lexicons/3 classes`, `scripts`, `SP500_market_data`, `word2vec_data`.
+The root of the project should contain the following subfolders: `DNA and tweets`, `lexicons/3 classes`, `scripts`, `SP500_market_data`, `word2vec_data`.
 The content of each folder is the following:

-- companies_per_industry : 3 files mapping the names of companies belonging to Financial, Industrials and Information Technology sectors, respectively.
-The first column is the full name of the company, the second column is the code in the SP500 dataset and the third is the code used in the DNA dataset.

 - DNA and tweets :
-	- `Financial_news_2000-2019.json`: filtered news published between 2000 and 2019 for Financial business sectors.
-An article was included in the collection iff at least one company of that sector appeared in `about_companies` or `relevant_companies` of DNA dataset;
-	- `Industrials_news_2000-2019.json `: same as for Financial
-	- `Information Technology_news_2000-2019.json`: same as for Financial
-	- `sp500_news_2009_2019.json`: filtered news published between 2009 and 2019 for SP500.
+	- `sp500_news_example.json`: example news published in 2020 about SP500.
 An article was included in the collection iff the keyword `Standard & Poor`, `SPX` or similar appeared at least once in the text of the article (title, snippet or body)
-	- `sp500_tweets_2009_2019.json`: filtered tweets published on StockTwits between 2009 and 2019 for SP500.
+	- `sp500_tweets_example.json`: example tweets posted on StocTwits in 2020 about SP500.
 A tweet was included in the collection iff the cashtag `$SPX`was included in the text of the tweet

-- lexicons : here you'll find some already computed lexicons; this folder will also be used for new output, in case you decide to create new lexicons.
+- lexicons : used when creating new lexicons.
 Each subfolder inside `3 classes` is named according to the parameters passed to create the lexicons; similarly, a function in `scripts/create_lexicons.py` uses the same naming system to retrieve the lexicons based on the parameters.
 Each subfolder contains a list of csv files, each representing the lexicon created for the day indicated in the file name.
 Read documentation in "`scripts/create_lexicons.py`" for further reference on the saving system.

 - scripts:
 	- `output_clustering` : subfolder where the output of 'event_detector.py' will be saved.
 See this function for reference on the saving system.